AttackOnJasper/University-notes/psych253/psych253.md

 - Smoke-filled Room Study (Latine Daley): would help only if perceive the incident as an emergency
 - Lady in Distress Study
 	- A lady cries in the middle of way for help under conditions: alone / with stranger / confederate / friend
+	- **Pluralistic ignorance** A false impression of what most other people are thinking or feeling, or how they are responding.
-	- **Pluralistic ignorance**: a majority of group members privately reject a norm, but incorrectly assume that most others accept it, and therefore go along with it.
+		- a majority of group members privately reject a norm, but incorrectly assume that most others accept it, and therefore go along with it
+		- in this case, it's difficult to read strangers' responses -> hard to determine if it's emergency because other people have no behavior / signs (do not want to look like a fool - audience inhibition)
 - Seizure Study
 	- One would help if he / she is responsible
 	- **Diffusion of responsibility** occurs when there r multiple people